 require the New Zealand Conservation Authority, or a relevant conservation board:

-when considering a conservation document, in relation to the site, to have particular regard to the statement of Ngātikahu ki Whangaroa's values, and the protection principles, for the site; and
+when considering a conservation management strategy, conservation management plan or national park management plan, in relation to the site, to have particular regard to the statement of Ngātikahu ki Whangaroa's values for the site; and

-before approving a conservation document in relation to the site, to:
+before approving a conservation management strategy, conservation management plan or national park management plan in relation to the site, to:

 consult with the governance entity; and

-have particular regard to its views as to the effect of the document on the Ngātikahu ki Whangaroa's values, and the protection principles, for the site; and
+have particular regard to its views as to the effect of the conservation management strategy, conservation management plan or national park management plan on Ngātikahu ki Whangaroa's values for the site; and

-require the Director-General of Conservation to take action in relation to the protection principles; and

 enable the making of regulations and bylaws in relation to the site.

-The statement of Ngātikahu ki Whangaroa's values, the protection principles, and the Director-General’s actions are in the documents schedule.
+The statement of Ngātikahu ki Whangaroa's values and the Director-General’s actions are in part [x] of the documents schedule.

-The parties agree:

-the provision of the overlay classification over Whakaangi to the governance entity in accordance with clause 5.1 will not prevent the Crown from entering into and giving effect to another settlement for the same or similar cultural redress; and
+The parties agree the provision of the overlay classification over Whakaangi to the governance entity in accordance with clause 5.1 will not prevent the Crown from entering into and giving effect to another settlement for the same or similar cultural redress.

-the Crown may, after consultation with the governance entity, amend the protection principles, if necessary, to effect another settlement.

 STATUTORY ACKNOWLEDGEMENT

 The settlement legislation will, on the terms provided by sections [ ] to [ ] of the draft settlement bill: